· Aditya Raj · .md

 After executing an experiment, if you go to the browser and refresh the URL of the MLflow server, you will observe that the experiment is recorded in the MLflow server with all the models, metrics, and parameters.

-GUI after running an experiment
+Machine learning lifecycle management GUI after running an experiment

 The binary files of the machine-learning models are saved in the directory that we specified while starting the MLflow server.
-As we have specified the mlruns folder to store artifacts, you will observe that a new folder is created in the mlruns directory as shown below.
+As we have specified the mlruns folder to store artifacts, you will observe that a new folder is created in the mlruns directory, as shown below.

 Inside mlruns after an experiment